uva-slpl/nlp2/projects.markdown

 In this project you will learn about maximum likelihood estimation for graphical models parameterised by neural networks.
 You will investigate an unsupervised problem for which a tractable solutions exists (an IBM1-type model) and an unsupervised problems for which approximate inference is necessary (a collocation model).

-* IBM1 with NNs: a NN predicts the parameters of the lexical categorical distributions (note that this requires to explicitly marginalise over alignments);
+You will employ techniques like explicit marginalisation of latent alignments and variational inference for the following models.

-* IBM1 augment with French contex: this model leverages FFNNs to make translation distributions of IBM1 condition on additional context.
+* Neural IBM1
-* IBM1 with latent collocation: this introduces a binary latent variable that decides between translation components (which condition on English words) and language model (or insertion) components (which condition on French words).
+* Neural IBM1 augmented with additional French contex
-* Finally, IBM1 with latent gates: this model introduces a latent gate value that allows us to mix translation and insertion components instead of choose either one or the other.
+* Neural IBM1 with latent collocation

-In this project you will employ techniques like explicit marginalisation of latent alignments and variational inference to circumvent the explicit marginalisation of latent embeddings.
+* Neural IBM1 with latent gates

 Resources: